Wyver-Solutions/wyver-solutions/_posts/2015-12-05-service-architecture-corporate-learning.md

 - what the organisation is trying to &ldquo;market&rdquo; at any point in time
 - what the organisation considers mandatory for that particular user
-- information supplied by the user, including
+- information supplied by the user, including:
     - preferences
     - interests
     - job title